prototypsthlm/Switchboard/README.md

 4. node server.js
 5. http://localhost:4000/switchboard?q=entryquery

-You can also POST configs to http://localhost:4000/switchboard as mentioned below.
-POST data should be structured as
+You can also POST configs to the switchboard service as mentioned below.
+POST data should be structured as:

 		{
-		    "q": "your qúery",
+		    "q": "your query",
 		    "routine": [
 		        {
 		            "api": "Spotify",